-Christmas Tree Pass is a mountain pass at an elevation of 1.210m (3,969ft) above the sea level, located in the U.S. state of Nevada.
+Christmas Tree Pass is a mountain pass at an elevation of 1.210m (3,969ft) above the sea level, located in Clark County, in the U.S. state of Nevada.
 High clearance vehicle is helpful in spots.

 How long is the road to Christmas Tree Pass in Nevada?